open-mmlab/mmdetection3d/configs/monoflex/README.md

 | Car (AP11)  | 28.02 / 36.11 | 21.86 / 29.46  | 19.01 / 24.83 |
 | Car (AP40)  | 23.22 / 32.74 | 17.18 / 24.02  | 15.13 / 20.67 |

 Note: mAP represents Car moderate 3D strict AP11 / AP40 results.
 Because of the limited data for pedestrians and cyclists, the detection performance for these two classes is usually unstable.
 Therefore, we only list car detection results here.
-In addition, AP40 is a more recommended metric for reference due to its much better stability, thus the AP11 result may fluctuate ~1 AP.
+In addition, the AP11 result may fluctuate in a larger range (~1 AP), so AP40 is a more recommended metric for reference due to its much better stability.

 ## Citation